 What can be done?
 Dr. Pinillos, a professor at Arizona State University suggests using probability in his article, Knowledge, Ignorance and Climate Change.
 As he explains, because we can’t know everything and we also know that we don’t know everything, he recommends we “…to stop talking about “knowledge” and switch to talking about probabilities”.
 As he explains, “…people in the grips of skepticism are often still willing to accept the objective probabilities…”

-So what am I doing, I am going on offense by working toward renewing, rebuilding, restoring, and building a better life.
+So what am I doing, I am going on offense by working toward renewing, rebuilding, restoring, and regenerating by building a better life that also has a positive ripple.
 Not just a less bad life, but a better life than where we are.
-This isn’t about putting out fires to get us back where we were, it is about redesign to create a new and better reality that makes life better today and tomorrow.
+This isn’t about putting out fires to get us back where we were, it is about a redesign to create a new and better reality that makes life better today and tomorrow.
 We must exceed expectations!